vccw/vccw.github.io/artsfest_apply.md

 Deadline for entry has been extended to October 31, 2014.

-Notification of acceptance will be emailed by Oct.
+Notification of acceptance for submissions before October 20th will be emailed by Oct.
 31st.
+Notifications for entries before October 31st will be emailed by November 10th.
 If not accepted, your booth rental will be refunded.
 Do not phone for confirmation.